RGGH/rig_tools/readme.md

 ![image](https://github.com/user-attachments/assets/b9166a6b-117e-4c71-95aa-083ce81df5ff)

 Q. What does it do?
-A. It demonstrates how to create a simple calculator agent using OpenAI's GPT-4 model and the Rig library.
-The calculator agent can perform basic arithmetic operations, such as addition, using predefined *tools*.
+A. It demonstrates how to create a simple IP network validator tool for an agent using OpenAI's GPT-4 model and the Rig library.
+The calculator agent can perform basic network operations using predefined *tools*.
 The aim is to understand tools so I can progress to automate some cool sh*t related to smart contracts.

 ## Features
-- A custom `Adder` tool to perform addition of two integers.
+- A custom `IPtool` tool to perform addition of two integers.
 - Integration with OpenAI's GPT-4 via the Rig library.
 - Use of `.env` file for configuration.